StringConvert.java

 */

-public void registerFactory(final StringConverterFactory factory) {
+public void registerFactory(StringConverterFactory factory) {

 if (factory == null) {